 - All staff are responsible for reporting tripping hazards and chemical spillages to the University Work Health and Safety Information System.

 To enable the University to comply with the requirements of the Electricity Act the following points must be adhered to:

-- Staff members required to perform electrical work as part of their duties (and who are appropriately licensed), must submit copies of their licence, a certificate of attendance of the M.E.N. testing awareness session and evidence of skills in resuscitation to Campus Services.
+- Staff members required to perform electrical work as part of their duties (and who are appropriately licensed), must submit copies of their licence, a certificate of attendance of the M.E.N. testing awareness session and evidence of skills in resuscitation to Facilities Management.

-- Names (with qualifications) of those staff members within Faculties/Departments who are required to perform electrical work as part of their duties and therefore maintain an electrical workers licence or restricted licence are to be forwarded to Campus Services.
+- Names (with qualifications) of those staff members within Faculties/Departments who are required to perform electrical work as part of their duties and therefore maintain an electrical workers licence or restricted licence are to be forwarded to Facilities Management.

-- Campus Services in conjunction with USQ Safe will organise an appropriate resuscitation/refresher course, which will satisfy the requirements for obtaining or renewal of licences.
+- Facilities Management in conjunction with Work Health and Safety will organise an appropriate resuscitation/refresher course, which will satisfy the requirements for obtaining or renewal of licences.

 - Access to electrical cupboards and switchboards will be restricted and will be to authorised persons only.